-We believe the gross unrealized losses of \$40.9 million related to our investment portfolio, as of December 31, 2016, are attributable to issuer-specific credit spreads and changes in market interest rates and asset spreads.
+We believe the gross unrealized losses of \$38.9 million related to our investment portfolio, as of December 31, 2017, are attributable to changes in market interest rates.
 We, therefore, do not expect to incur any credit losses related to these securities.
 In addition, we have no intent to sell these securities with unrealized losses, and it is not more likely than not that we will be required to sell these securities prior to recovery of the amortized cost.
 Accordingly, we have concluded that the impairment on these securities is not other-than-temporary.